 How to care for Lilium Nightrider:

 Choose a sunny spot, preferably where the plant receives a little light shade at its base, and plant each bulb 15-20cm (6-8in) deep in a well-drained soil, enriched with well-rotted organic matter or leaf mould.
-Space them at approximately 30cm (12in) intervals and provide support before the flowers appear.
+Space them at 15-30cm (6-12in) intervals and provide support before the flowers appear.

 Deadhead the faded blooms promptly and cut the dead stems back to ground level at the end of autumn.

 Choose a sunny spot, preferably where the plant receives a little light shade at its base, and plant each bulb 15-20cm (6-8in) deep in a well-drained soil, enriched with well-rotted organic matter or leaf mould.
-Space them at approximately 30cm (12in) intervals and provide support before the flowers appear.
+Space them at 15-30cm (6-12in) intervals and provide support before the flowers appear.

 Deadhead the faded blooms promptly and cut the dead stems back to ground level at the end of autumn.